 - If you must drive, make sure your car is ready.
 Carry chains or other traction devices and be prepared to put them on.
 Make sure windows are clear and the snow is brushed from the entire car.

 - Slow down and allow plenty of room between you and the next vehicle.
 Be prepared for ice you cannot see, especially on bridges and raised roadways.

 - Watch for and respect Street Closed signs.
 They are placed by the police for your safety.

 You are part of the team too!
 Your participation and awareness can help.

 - Clear nearby street drains of leaves so they don't block water from reaching the drains.
 Place your leaves in a yard waste container, not in the street.

 - Residents and businesses are responsible for clearing snow and ice from the sidewalks next to their property.
 Use a snow shovel and salt or a de-icer product.
-Pedestrians, epecially children, senior citizens and your mail carrier will appreciate your effort.
+Pedestrians, especially children, senior citizens and your mail carrier will appreciate your effort.
 If you have elderly neighbors, consider clearing their sidewalk.
 If everyone does their part, sidewalks will be open to reach the store and bus stop.